All Episodes

 We are following the breaking news here of this historic understanding with Iran.

-Uh, it is definitely an historic um uh uh moment.
+It is definitely an historic moment.

-It is um uh it is a historic agreement, frankly.
+It is a historic agreement, frankly.

-A historic understanding and quote, good deal, but there is of course still much work to be done.
+A historic understanding, and quote, good deal, but there is, of course, still much work to be done.

 A lot of what happened today does not happen every day.